 Zoe was nurtured and encouraged to achieve her dreams and potential through her talent for painting.
 Her confidence grew and slowly she began to trust other people again.
 To help her on her path to independence, Mission Australia also made sure Zoe had the skills to manage her own money and care for herself.

 Zoe is now thriving.
 She lives in affordable accommodation and remains connected to support networks.
 For the first time in her life, she is excited and optimistic about her future.
-In 2015, Mission Australia assisted 16,485 young people, like Zoe, through 72 services.
+In 2019, Mission Australia assisted 4,985 young people like Zoe through 21 dedicated youth services.

 *Name changed to protect the identity of the people we help